sophie-kuehn/sc-fleet-info/README.md

 ## Acknowledgment

-I borrowed some code from [https://github.com/Ioni14/fleet-manager-extension](https://github.com/Ioni14/fleet-manager-extension), which is licensed under the MIT License (MIT) and copyrighted by Thomas Talbot.
+I borrowed some code from [https://github.com/Ioni14/fleet-manager-extension](https://github.com/Ioni14/fleet-manager-extension), which is licensed under the MIT License and copyrighted by Thomas Talbot.
 Thanks to him.

 ## Copyright & License